wp-plugins/fs-revenue-mazimizer/readme.txt

 == Changelog ==

+= 1.1.1 =
+* Minor change to prevent the ad to be displayed twice.

 = 1.1 =
 * Added an extra option to fix compatibility issues that might appear with some plugins and prevented the ads to show.